 mvn) lots from the command line so I’ve included some tips on that.
 If you hate unnecessary rambling, jump to the elisp code

 Generally, working with the Java programming language is not my first choice, but sometimes when money is involved I absolutely ignore my first choices.
-Recently while working with a rather large, corporate client’s codebase which was (as you might have guessed) in Java, I needed to find a way to use my beloved [Emacs]emacs with the project I was working on.
+Recently while working with a rather large, corporate client’s codebase which was (as you might have guessed) in Java, I needed to find a way to use my beloved [Emacs][emacs] (Emacs has it’s own wiki) with the project I was working on.
 This post is a bit of a mishmash of the things I found I needed to change to get some reasonable looking auto-indented code to work.

 Unfortunately, this is not a guide on how to use Emacs to write & debug java as easily as you might in something like IntelliJ with a tool like The Java Development Environment for Emacs, mostly because I didn’t bother with it.
 I did my building & running from the commandline, using Maven (